FRITZ!Powerline 500E Service - Knowledge Base

 1 Avoiding external sources of interference

-Often external factors that disrupt the powerline communication over your house's electrical wiring are the cause of problems when establishing powerline connections.
-The following tips provide advice on how to eliminate such sources of interference:
+Problems with establishing the powerline connection are often caused by external factors that interfere with powerline communication over your house's electrical wiring.
+The following tips provide advice on eliminating such sources of interference as completely as possible:

-- Do not ever use FRITZ!Powerline adapters behind a device (for example a power strip) with surge protection.
+- Never use FRITZ!Powerline adapters behind devices (for example a power strip) with surge protection.